Successman007/Lab5/README.md

 # Lab5
-This repository contains all the files needed to post my lab 5
+This repository contains all the files needed to post my labs